clojure-emacs/clj-suitable/README.md

 suitable uses the same input as the widely used [compliment](https://github.com/alexander-yakushev/compliment).
 This means, it gets a prefix string and a context form from the tool it is connected to.
 For example you type `(.l| js/console)` with "|" marking where your cursor is.
 The input suitable gets would be: prefix = `.l` and context = `(__prefix__ js/console)`.

 Suitable recognizes various ways how CLJS can access properties and methods, such as `.`, `..`, `doto`, and threading forms.
 Also direct global access is supported such as `js/console.log`.
 Suitable will then figure out the expression that defines the "parent object" that the property / method we want to use belongs to.
 For the example above it would be `js/console`.
-The system the uses the [EcmaScript property descriptor API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) to enumerate the object members.
+The system then uses the [EcmaScript property descriptor API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) to enumerate the object members.
 Those are then converted into completion candidates and send back to the tooling.

 ## License